 Quality control

-We all know how important it is to follow project specifications and the final product should adhere to the strict quality control standards.
-While keeping a quality control check is a hassle, it’s not a big problem with QR code forms as you can ensure quick and accurate inspection of documents.
+We all know how important it is to follow project specifications, and the final product should adhere to strict quality control standards.
+While keeping a quality control check is a hassle, it’s not a big problem with QR code forms, as you can ensure quick and accurate inspection of documents.
 QR codes should be placed on different parts of the site to access forms for recording quality checks and issues.
 This way, you can get immediate feedback that helps avoid any defects or deviations from standards.

 Centralized storage